Respirable Crystalline Silica

 Australian Exposure Standard (ES) for Respirable Crystalline Silica?

-The Australian occupational exposure standards for Respirable Crystalline Silica as Cristobalite, Quartz and Tridymite are set at 0.1 mg/m3 as a time weighted average for an 8 hour day, 5 days a week.
-This information can be found on the Safe Work Australia Hazardous Substances Information System (HSIS).
+The Australian occupational exposure standards for Respirable Crystalline Silica as Cristobalite, Quartz and Tridymite were set at 0.1 mg/m3 as a time weighted average for an 8 hour day, 5 days a week.
+This has recently changed to 0.05 mg/m3 and can be found on the Safe Work Australia Hazardous Substances Information System (HSIS).

 The exposure standards are based on epidemiological and toxicological data, however there will always be some interpersonal variability which is why health monitoring for people at increased risk is critical.